 - Term deposits UK Government (maturities over 1 year) - Term deposits Other local authorities (maturities over 1 year) - Term deposits Banks and building societies (maturities over 1 year) - Certificates of deposit with banks and building societies (maturities over 1 year) - Property funds - 5.
 Non-specified investments limit.
 The Council has determined that it will limit the maximum total exposure to non-specified investments as being 40% of the total investment portfolio at the time of investing. - 6.
 Lending limits, (amounts and maturity), for each counterparty will be set through applying the creditworthiness policy detailed in 4.2, and the Counterparty Limits detailed in 4.4. - 7.
 The Council will set a limit for the amount of its investments which are invested for longer than 1 year, (see paragraph 4.4). - 8.
 Investments will only be placed with counterparties from countries with a specified minimum sovereign rating, (see paragraph 4.3). - 9.
-The Council has engaged external consultants, (see paragraph 1.5), to provide expert advice on how to optimise an appropriate balance of security, liquidity and yield, given the risk appetite of this authority in the context of the expected level of cash balances and need for liquidity throughout the year. - 10.
-All investments will be denominated in sterling. - 11.
+The Council has engaged external consultants, (see paragraph 1.5), to provide expert advice on how to optimise an appropriate balance of security, liquidity and yield, given the risk appetite of this authority in the context of the expected level of cash balances and need for liquidity throughout the year. - All investments will be denominated in sterling. - 11.
 The Council will consider the implications of investment instruments which could result in an adverse movement in the value of the amount invested and resultant charges at the end of the year to the General Fund (IFRS9).
+Though it should be noted that there is currently a temporary statutory override to allow English local authorities time to adjust their portfolio of all pooled investments and to delay implementation of IFRS 9 for five years ending 31/03/23.
+At the current juncture it has not been determined whether a further extension to the over-ride will be agreed by Government.